Modules whose finiteness dimensions coincide with their cohomological dimensions: Relative Buchsbaumness

-On the other hand, Remark \ref{2.3}(A)(iii) implies that $x_{1},\ldots, x_{n}$ is an $u.s.d$-sequence on $R$.
-So, by \cite[Theorem 2.6]{G}, the canonical map is surjective for all $0\leq i \leq n-1$.
-Also, Remark \ref{2.3}(A)(ii) yields that $x_{1}, \ldots, x_{n}$ is an unconditioned $\fa$-filter regular sequence on $R$.
-Thus, by Theorem \ref{4.2}, $R$ is $\fa$-relative Buchsbaum. \end{prf}
+Next, assume that $M$ is Buchsbaum.
+By the definition of Buchsbaum modules, it turns out that $x_{1}, \ldots, x_{n}$ is an unconditioned $\fm$-weak sequence on $M$.
+Hence, by Remark \ref{2.3}(A)(iii), it follows that $x_{1},\ldots, x_{n}$ is an $u.s.d$-sequence on $M$.
+So, by \cite[Theorem 2.6]{G}, the canonical map is surjective for all $0\leq i\leq n-1$.
+Also, Remark \ref{2.3}(A)(ii) yields that $x_{1}, \ldots, x_{n}$ is an unconditioned $\fa$-filter regular sequence on $M$.
+Thus, by Theorem \ref{4.2}, $M$ is $\fa$-relative Buchsbaum. \end{prf}

 The following example shows that the condition $\fa$ is contained in the Jacobson radical of $R$ is necessary in Corollary \ref{4.3}(ii).

 \begin{example} Let $k$ be a field and $u$, $v$, $w$ be independent variables.
 Consider the polynomial ring $R:=k[u,v,w]$.
 Set $a_{1}:= v\left(1-u\right)$, $a_{2}:=w\left(1-u\right)$, $a_{3}:=u$ and $\fa:=\langle a_{1},a_{2},a_{3}\rangle$.
 Note that $\fa$ is not contained in the Jacobson radical of $R$ and $\fa=\langle u,v,w \rangle $.
 We have $\RH_{\fa}^{i}\left(R\right)=0$ for every $0 \leq i <3$ and $\RH_{\fa}^{3}\left(R\right)\neq 0$.
 So, $\cd\left(\fa,R\right)=\ara\left(\fa, R\right)=3$.
 Hence, $R$ is $\fa$-relative Cohen-Macaulay.
 If $R$ is $\fa$-relative Buchsbaum, then by Theorem \ref{4.2} the sequence $a_{1}, a_{2}, a_{3}$ is a $d$-sequence.
 On the other hand, $v \in \langle a_{1} \rangle :_{R}a_{2}a_{3}$, but $v \notin \langle a_{1}\rangle :_{R} a_{3}$.
 So, $a_{1},a_{2}, a_{3}$ is not a $d$-sequence on $R$. \end{example}